-Before beginning your cloud journey, it’s important to recognize the impact usage and costs will have on your ultimate success.
+Before beginning your cloud journey, it’s important to recognize the impact that cloud usage and costs will have on your ultimate success.

 A thorough gap analysis will arm you with the appropriate insights from which to make savvy decisions.
 It will look, in detail, at your current state and the resources needed to reach your desired destination.
 But too often, misunderstandings or overlooked considerations result in a flawed view.
 Like misplaced dominoes, early mistakes assessing needs compound during planning and deployment.
 The end is likely migration failure or at the very least cost overruns.